MrBarker47/Capstone-Project/readFiles.md

 <br>

-There's a couple of errors in this project that I do plan on fixing and after I'm done with my software-engineer program.
+<p>I did you use a youtube tutorial on using the mongodb, and mongoose.
+To help with getting an idea,</p>